 3 Environment Principle 7: We support a precautionary approach to environmental challenges; Principle 8: undertake initiatives to promote greater environmental responsibility; and Principle 9: encourage the development and diffusion of environmentally friendly technologies Environmental sustainability is a key concern of the management and the employees alike.
 Although Optima's products do not require large amounts of energy or natural resources in production or use, we accomplish the responsibility for minimizing negative impacts.
 While Optima is not directly exposed to significant environmental risks, energy and resource availability play an important role.
-Due to our relocation, we had to assess the given situation in the new building and reestablish a sustainable surrounding in the new rooms in 2017.
 Energy use Energy production and use is a main source of greenhouse gas emissions.
 The use of renewable energies is a way to reduce energy-related emissions.
 As we relocated, the use of pellet / woodchip heating was no longer available.
 Now, we are relying on district heat.
-Also, in December 2017 we changed our energy supply to Greenpeace Energy.
-Efficient energy and resource use is a topic that needs to be integrated broadly into business process.
-Optima has therefore extended its internal Quality Management Guidelines to cover these topics in relevant processes, for example in the training of new and existing staff members.
-Contract manufacturers are also instructed to optimize energy efficiency.
-Optima requests yearly energy consumption figures from all contract manufacturers, related to the work carried out for Optima.
-Within our on-site supplier audits conducted in 2017, we have also covered the subject of environmental impacts, including: - Continuous improvement of environmental performance - Compliance with all applicable laws and regulations
+Also, in December 2017 we changed our energy supply to Greenpeace Energy which we are using since then.
+Efficient energy and resource use are topics that need to be integrated broadly into business processes.
+To improve in those areas, Optima decided to transit towards a paper-free administration.
+In 2018, the search for an ERP-software was initiated.
+Within our on-site supplier audits conducted in 2018, we have also covered the subject of environmental impacts, including: - Continuous improvement of environmental performance - Compliance with all applicable laws and regulations ✓ Four successful on-site supplier audits addressing ecological issues

-- ✓ 100% coverage of energy consumption by contract manufacturers - √ Three successful on-site supplier audits addressing ecological issues Transportation & Mobility Regarding energy use for transportation and packaging, Optima is working continuously on optimizing production structure and processes.
+Transportation & Mobility Regarding energy use for transportation and packaging, Optima is working continuously on optimizing production structure and processes.
 One example is the restructuring of production for one of our main products.
-Since 2015, production and final packaging are done at the same location.

-Optima's electric company car, a Volkswagen e-Golf In 2017, we continue to work on improving the centralization of our distribution by sending out individual shipments directly from the location of manufacturing.
+In 2018, we continued to work on improving the centralization of our distribution by sending out individual shipments directly from the location of manufacturing.
 This eliminates the need of having the packaged products sent back to our headquarters for distribution.
 Regarding sustainable employee mobility, Optima continued to use a battery-electric vehicle.
 The charging station provides power from renewable sources, and therefore allows emission-free business travels.
 The car has been used widely for near- to medium-range travels, and feedback by employees is decidedly positive.
-In the reporting period, 12 000 km were travelled and Greenhouse gas emissions in the magnitude of 2 250 kg were avoided compared to an efficient diesel vehicle.
+The energy use for 2018 was 1.446 kWh.
+Since the purchase, about 31.500 km have been driven with it.

-We also decided to pro-actively step back from the use of diesel powered cars.
-One of our cars was converted from diesel to gasoline.
-Also, end of 2017 we signed a leasing contract for a new company car which is natural gas powered and kept climate neutral.
-This will be delivered midst of 2018.
-For future, the exchange of two more diesel cars is planned. - ✓ Continued use electric vehicle & charging infrastructure - ✓ 12 000 km travelled emission-free, 2 250 kg CO2e avoided - ✓ Step-by-step reduction of diesel-related emissions
+We also decided to pro-actively step back from the use of diesel-powered cars.
+As one of our diesel car's leasing contract ended, we signed a new leasing contract for an Audi A4 Gtron which is powered with natural gas instead.
+This not only improves the fine dust pollution caused by us but is also a significantly slimmer contribution to our carbon footprint. - ✓ Continued use electric vehicle & charging infrastructure - ✓ 4.400 km travelled emission-free - ✓ Step-by-step reduction of diesel-related emissions